solana-mobile/solana-mobile-doc-site/docs/react-native/using_mobile_wallet_adapter.md

 <CTAButton label="API Reference" to="/reference/typescript/mobile-wallet-adapter#web3mobilewalletdeauthorize" />

 A dApp can revoke authorization or "disconnect" from a wallet by sending a `deauthorize` request.
-The wallet invalidate the provided `authToken`.
+The wallet invalidates the provided `authToken`.

 ```tsx
 await transact(async (wallet) => {